 The magazine well is modestly beveled.
 The bottom edges of the slide also have a small bevel - a nice touch.
 Ejector is extended, but I believe that all 9mm ejectors are extended.
 The pistol comes with a flat steel (not plastic) mainspring housing without any silly lock, although I changed it out for an arched Colt mainspring housing, because I'm used to the hump on a Glock grip.

 Finish is a decent-looking and even dark-grey phosphate (Parkerized), at least it was before I clamped the slide in a vise and had to wail on the rear sight for 25 minutes to get it to move just a little to the right.
 The matte black, "murdered out" look is kinda growing on me.
 I added an extended Wilson slide-stop which is a matte blue, and it's a little darker in color, but you'd have to look pretty close to notice.
 When I bobbed the hammer and "melted" the tail on the grip safety, I refinished with cold blue, and again, it's not something most people would notice without looking closely.

 The bore was also phosphated, which I wasn't crazy about.
-After 2000 rounds, I thoroughly cleaned the barrel, including running the Lewis lead remover through a bunch of times.
+After 2000 rounds, I thoroughly cleaned the barrel, including running the Lewis lead remover through a bunch of times and using aggressive solvent.
 The barrel now has a dull shine, and the phosphate finish has worn away.
 The rifling is sharp and well-defined.
 It's not up to the level of an old Colt or Smith & Wesson, or a match barrel, but let's remember that I bought the pistol new for less than $430 out-the-door.
+EDIT: After a couple thousand rounds the Park has worn away, but still doesn't have the polished bore of a really good barrel.

 Fortunately, RIA no longer puts a giant Rock Island billboard on the left side of the slide.
 There is only a small white logo on the left side behind the cocking serrations.
 This I will polish out eventually, before I get the slide blued.